Head Injuries & Brain Trauma

 The most severe TBI can result in coma, vegetative state, minimally conscious state and brain death from which the victim may never recover.
 Patients require 24-hour care, often by family members whose lives are also forever changed.

-Our attorneys understand the heartbreak when a loved one sustains a serious head injury.
+Our Phoenix injury attorneys in Phoenix understand the heartbreak when a loved one sustains serious brain trauma.
 We also recognize the tremendous changes in your own life as you care for your loved one.
 When appropriate, we represent the patient and family members in damages recovery.

-Learn More About Recovering for TBI or a Concussion
+Learn More About Recovering from Brain Trauma or a Concussion by Consulting an Experienced Phoenix Injury Attorney

-Recover damages that compensate you for the immediate and long-term losses you suffered because of a concussion or TBI.
-Contact Hirsch & Lyon Accident Law at 602-535-1900 to schedule a free case evaluation with our experienced Phoenix accident lawyer.
+Did you or someone you love suffer a head injury?
+We will help you recover damages for the immediate and long-term losses you or a family member suffered because of a concussion or brain trauma.
+Contact Hirsch & Lyon Accident Law at 602-535-1900 or online to schedule a free case evaluation with our experienced Phoenix injury lawyers.